Navy League of the United States - Denver Council

 The Pacific Partnership made a positive impact on all the countries they visited, not just in 2024 but in the years to come by improving their capacity for medical treatment, by providing better educational facilities and the ability to better respond to future natural disasters.
 Those sailors who participated in these endeavors were also blessed by their encounters with the native peoples.

-Denver Council President, Florence Mackin, thanks Captain Quin for his presentation and for making us aware of the good that the United States does in the world.
+Denver Council President, Florence Mackin, thanks Captain Quin for his presentation and for making us aware of the good that the United States does in the world. |

 Florence Mackin presents a plaque to SGT Nathaniel Brewer in recognition of his superior performance as a canvassing recruiter from October 2023 through September 2024.
 During this time SGT Brewer recruited 19 highly qualified applicants and shipped 12 morally, mentally and physically prepared men and women to Marine Corps Training Depots.
+His relentless work ethic and commitment to recruiting the next generation of the Marine Corps have made him a top performer in Recruiting Station Denver and an example to his peers.
+We were honored to have him with us at the dinner on Friday event |

 Our next meeting is scheduled for Friday, November 15, 2024 at the Hilton Garden Inn Denver Airport.
 Details and information about the program and registration will be available about one month prior to the meeting.